Employment At the Frick

 About The Frick Collection

 The Frick Collection is a museum with a permanent collection of more than 1,800 works of art—dating from the thirteenth to the nineteenth century—housed in the intimate setting of the former residence of Henry Clay Frick.
 The Fifth Avenue mansion, with its furnishings and works of art, has been open to the public since 1935.
-The Frick Art Reference Library is an internationally recognized research library that serves as one of the world’s leading resources for the study of Western art.
-From March 18, 2021, through March 3, 2024, the Frick was open to the public at its temporary home, Frick Madison, during the renovation and enhancement of its historic buildings.
-The Frick Collection’s permanent home at 1 East 70th Street is anticipated to reopen in late 2024.
+The Frick Art Research Library is an internationally recognized research library that serves as one of the world’s leading resources for the study of Western art.
+The Frick Collection’s renovated historic home at 1 East 70th Street reopened on April 17, 2025.

 Contact